Skip to Main Content

 Rationale/Purpose:

-Clearly explaining what the student will achieve (grade) based on what effort is exhibited (grade items) is a contract between the instructor and the student that is explained in the syllabus and exactly matched the Grades tool in D2L.
+Clearly explaining what the student will achieve (grade) based on what effort is exhibited (grade items) is a contract between the instructor and the student that is explained in the syllabus and exactly matches the Grades tool in LMS.

-Attendance: Instructors maintain accurate attendance records in the Attendance tool in D2L.
-(Weekly minimum)
+Attendance: Instructors maintain accurate attendance records in the Attendance tool in LMS.

 • Create Attendance Register for course